 Andrew is a registered patent attorney, with degrees in both electrical and mechanical engineering, and focuses his practice on patent prosecution and post-grant proceedings.
 His practice also includes intellectual portfolio management and opinion preparation.
-Andrew has extensive experience with hybrid electric vehicles, LED lighting systems, audio systems, electric machines, controls, electronics, telecommunications, augmented reality and virtual reality technology.
+Andrew has extensive experience with hybrid electric vehicles, LED lighting systems, audio systems, electric machines, controls, electronics, and telecommunications.

 Prior to his legal career, Andrew was an engineer in the automotive industry.
 He worked on the development of several electro-mechanical systems including: adjustable pedals, brake systems and battery charging systems.
 Andrew utilizes his engineering industry experience to counsel clients in view of their business concerns, and to communicate with inventors and patent examiners on technical issues.

 Google LLC v.
-Seven Networks, LLC (PTAB): Defended Seven in multiple inter partes review proceedings related to telecommunications.
+Seven Networks, LLC (PTAB): Defended Seven (Patent Owner) in multiple IPRs challenging patent claims related to telecommunications, resulting in a favorable outcome for the client.
 Representative Case No. IPR2018-01115

-In re Certain Hybrid Electric Vehicles (ITC): Trial counsel for Ford Motor Company in multi-patent investigation directed to hybrid electric vehicles.
+In re Certain Hybrid Electric Vehicles (ITC): Trial counsel for Ford in multi-patent investigation directed to hybrid electric vehicles.
 Settlement after trial.
 Inv.
 No. 337-TA-1042

 Michigan Intellectual Property Law Association (MIPLA)